endeve/thornado/README.md

 JIRA issues: https://jira.devtools.intel.com/browse/CMPLRLIBS-34388
 # Activities, progress, and results
+## Nov 1 2023
+1. reran the newest code and the previous code, did not replicate the performance regression due to the merge with Oct 27 master.
+Interesting.
+Ran several runs.
 ## Oct 31 2023
 1. Mathi reported that FlashX/Thornado runs on PVCs.
 Tested his setup command line and running.
 I got
 <pre>